 And here is some orchestral music if you want to use music on CD or in MP3 format:

 It is also well worth checking the wedding music pages of Vitual Sheet Music where many wedding pieces for a wide range of instruments can be downloaded online.
-The Music Notes site also has a variety of instantly downloadable wedding sheet music for various instruments, and the following is a helpful and comprehensive guide and collection from Sheet Music Plus.
+The following is a helpful and comprehensive guide and collection from Sheet Music Plus.

 |The Bride's Guide To Wedding Music For voice, piano and guitar chords.
 Format: piano/vocal/chords songbook.
 With vocal melody, piano accompaniment, lyrics, chord names, guitar chord diagrams, instructional text and introductory text.
 Wedding.
 304 pages.
 9x12 inches.
 Published by Hal Leonard.
 (HL.310615)